 What's the difference between a loan's interest rate and its annual percentage rate, or APR?
 Not understanding APR vs interest rate could cost a borrower a lot of money.
 Along with advertised mortgage interest rates, lenders are required by law to display an APR.
 The interest rate is a useful figure -- it's what the lender uses to calculate a mortgage payment for a given loan amount and repayment period.
 However, the interest rate alone gives no information about the actual costs of the loan, which could affect how much home you can afford.

 How Is APR calculated?

-If it has an interest rate of 5.0 percent, a $100,000 loan with a 30-year term would carry a payment of $537 a month.
+A $100,000 loan with an interest rate of 5.0 percent and a 30-year term would carry a payment of $537 a month.
 Now suppose there are two loans in the picture.
 Both have 5.0 percent rates, but one costs $1,000 and the other costs $4,000.
 They're obviously not the same, even if they have the same payment!
-This is where APR vs interest rate comes into play.
+This is where the APR rate comes into play.

 In the example above, the payment for both loans is $537 per month.
 But because the first loan costs $1,000, the $537 monthly payment gets the borrower only $99,000, not $100,000.
 Using a financial calculator, a mortgage shopper could calculate the interest rate fort a $537 payment and a $99,000 loan amount.
 It happens to be 5.09 percent.
 The second loan costs $4,000, which means that same $537 payment only applies to a loan amount of $96,000.
 So in this case, the APR is 5.35 percent.